 The good news for smaller firms in particular is when it comes to dealing with non-PCI security issues, there are a number of good places to start, according to ANZ Blue Notes.
 Perhaps the most important, though, is that workers should be trained in the best way to handle payment card information and other data on an ongoing basis, no matter what level of the company they work on.
 The more that can be done to get everyone on the same page, the better off companies will be when it comes to properly protecting data.

-According to a 2018 online survey by the Harris Poll, “Nearly 60 million Americans have been affected by identity theft.”
+Last year alone, the number of consumers hit with some sort of identity theft climbed about 16 percent from the year before, to some 15.4 million victims, according to Javelin Research.
+That represented about 1 in every 16 Americans.
 Moreover, with the rise of EMV and mobile, it seems that when criminals do obtain consumers’ personal information, they use it to open new card accounts so that they can simply use an account in their victims’ names without that person even being aware of it.
 Only about 1 in 4 such victims learned of this type of fraud when checking their credit reports or being contacted by a debt collector.